-Entrepreneurs and managers need to have extensive knowledge about indicators that are useful to evaluate their business’s performance.
+Entrepreneurs and managers need to have extensive knowledge about indicators that are useful to evaluate their businesses’ performance.
 Among this knowledge, knowing how to calculate the shareholders’ equity stands out.

-From this data, it is possible to check important information such as a company’s ability to honor its commitments.
+Based on these data, it is possible to check important information, such as an organization’s ability to honor its commitments.
 Indicators also allow comparisons to be made between two or more companies in the same industry, which makes it possible to identify the most productive among them.

 Therefore, it is not an exaggeration to say that it is essential for managers and entrepreneurs to know how to obtain the shareholders’ equity of their companies.
 Keep reading and find out how to do this calculation!

 Everything your company owns is an asset, right?
 Informatics equipment, vehicle fleet, bank account balance, financial investments, real estate, etc. If for any reason you decide to close down your business, could the assets of your company pay its debts?
 The calculation of the shareholders’ equity gives us that answer.

 Logically, no business has the goal of ending its activities.
 Every enterprise works by acquiring debts that stimulate its activities, generating assets that pay for such debts.
 Even so, it is very important to know the result of this calculation, since the shareholders’ equity is an indicator of the company’s financial health.

 A negative shareholders’ equity can suggest to the partners that this is not the right time for the company to make investments, for example – instead, the priority for that period is to invest in strategies aimed at saving resources.